Craig Kilborn: The Daily Show

 On Jon Stewart's last Daily Show episode August 6, 2015, Kilborn made a cameo appearance as "Host Emeritus".
 It was his first appearance on the show since he left as host.

 In a 2020 interview with The Athletic, Kilborn reflected on his time on The Daily Show, stating that he "had a blast" doing the show and that he was "living in New York City, hosting a comedy show, and sipping martinis at the illustrious 21 Club."
-He also said he "wasn’t hired at Comedy Central to do a politics-heavy show, and he "would never do one — I have no interest."
-Kilborn credited The Daily Show for leading him to his dream job of hosting a traditional late night show.
-He also said, "The Daily Show was innocently set up in a different way — they didn’t hire the host first – so we inherited each other.
+He also said he "wasn't hired at Comedy Central to do a politics-heavy show, and he "would never do one — I have no interest."
+Kilborn credited The Daily Show for leading him to his dream job of hosting a traditional late-night show.
+He also said, "The Daily Show was innocently set up in a different way — they didn't hire the host first – so we inherited each other.
 Fortunately, most of the people were a good fit and supportive.
-But as much as I enjoyed it...I was always a short-timer.
-It wasn’t my show, and I wanted to do a network traditional hour format as opposed to a half-hour news parody."
+But as much as I enjoyed it, I was always a short timer.
+It wasn't my show, and I wanted to do a network traditional hour format as opposed to a half-hour news parody."

 The Late Late Show

 Kilborn hosted The Late Late Show for five years, changing the format to appeal to a younger audience.
 On the show, he popularized segments such as "Yambo" and "5 Questions".
 He created several characters, including Sebastian, the Asexual Icon.
 He also narrated his own introduction and would enter to the sound of the song "Play That Funky Music" at the beginning of his show.

 In August 2004, Kilborn elected not to extend his contract.
 In a 2010 interview with the Los Angeles Times Kilborn said, "I didn't leave to do anything else, I left to leave.
-I achieved my career goals and it wasn't all it was cracked up to be," and adding that he believed the late night timeslot to be "crowded," and "the formats repetitive."
-Kilborn later stated in a 2019 interview with the Philadelphia Inquirer, "The main reason I left the Late Late Show was creatively I lost interest in late night comedy.
-The other reason was that the business side of that particular show was excessively flawed so I escaped the silliness," adding that he had "developed a specific, aristocratic comedic sensibility that didn’t mesh with late night."
+I achieved my career goals and it wasn't all it was cracked up to be", and adding that he believed the late night timeslot to be "crowded", and "the formats repetitive".
+Kilborn later stated in a 2019 interview with the Philadelphia Inquirer, "The main reason I left The Late Late Show was creatively I lost interest in late night comedy.
+The other reason was that the business side of that particular show was excessively flawed so I escaped the silliness," adding that he had "developed a specific, aristocratic comedic sensibility that didn't mesh with late night."

-In a 2009 interview with the Television Academy Foundation, World Wide Pants executive Peter Lassally indicated that Kilborn left the show "because he didn't get the raise he wanted."
+In a 2009 interview with the Television Academy Foundation, World Wide Pants executive Peter Lassally opined that Kilborn left the show "because he didn't get the raise he wanted."
 However, Kilborn stated in a 2004 interview with Daily Variety that "[The Late Late Show] was easily the greatest job I've had, and CBS was very generous in their offer to re-sign me."

 Kilborn's last episode of The Late Late Show aired on August 27, 2004.
-The Scottish-born American comedian Craig Ferguson took over the show on January 3, 2005."
+The Scottish comedian Craig Ferguson took over the show on January 3, 2005."